What is the TEHE certificate?

 Who is it for?

-Higher education faculty who teach through English as an additional language
+Higher education academics and educators who teach through English as an additional language

 How does it work?

 Provides a copy of ID & registration document

 Conducts a recorded (video) teaching session of maximum 20–30 mins

 Receives a statement of achievement in demonstrating pedagogical and communicative competences to teach through English in higher education

 Pedagogical and communicative competences as revealed in a recorded teaching session, and a personal reflection on teaching through English

 Not yet Achieved